TempleLin/MyNWjsTemplate/README.md

 To get current executable's directory: path.dirname(process.execPath);
 2.Might need administration when opening CMD for distribution.
 3.To disable DevTools(console), add "chromium-args": "--disable-devtools" to src/package.json.
+4.NW.js has two versions: Normal and SDK.
+Normal version is for final packaging/distribution; SDK version is for during development.